 A 5-year-old boy died in Houston on Monday after being left in a hot car for several hours, according to the Harris County Sheriff's Office.
 This marked the fifth child to die in a hot car this year, according to national nonprofit KidsAndCars.org.

-A record 54 children died in hot cars in 2018, followed by 53 fatalities in 2019, according to national nonprofit KidsAndCars.org.
+A record 54 children died in hot cars in 2018, followed by 53 fatalities in 2019, according to KidsAndCars.org.

-Rollins said she's "really concerned" about hot-car cases this summer as more parents return to the office and their routines, KidsAndCars.org director Amber Rollins said.
+It's especially important to be mindful of hot car safety as more parents return to the office and their routines, KidsAndCars.org director Amber Rollins said.
 A change in routine can often prompt an accidental hot-car death, she explained.

 Rollins said she's also worried about parents who return to work with a hybrid schedule (working at home some days and in the office other days.)